 What is Zero-party data?

-Zero-party data refers to data that a customer has willingly shared with an organisation.
-This shared data often contains details that a customer wants an organisation to know about them, such as product/style preferences or purchase influences.
+Zero-party data refers to data that a customer has willingly shared with your organisation.
+This shared data often contains details that a customer wants an organisation to know about them, such as product and style preferences or purchase influences.

-Since there is some confusion between the different types of consumer data out there, let us take a quick look at their characteristics and differences.
+There's some confusion between the different types of consumer data out there, so let's take a quick look at the characteristics and differences first.

 What are the differences between First-, Second-, Third- and Zero-party data?